 In severe cases, traumatic brain injury can drastically impact a person's mental capacity, leaving him or her unable to maintain an independent lifestyle, care for him or herself, and maintain employment.
 Sadly, the mental impact often leaves the victim in a state that is unrecognizable from his or her former self.

-In cases involving traumatic brain injury, our lawyers will aim to recover damages sufficient to cover a lifetime of care costs.
 To accurately determine what the financial needs may be in such cases, our attorneys work with economists and medical experts to evaluate potential earning capacity, loss of future wages, future medical expenses, and future care costs to maximize damages for the victim and his or her family.
-To ensure that we recover just and fair financial compensation for our clients, we prepare every case for trial and never settle for a quick settlement.

-A number of external factors can result in traumatic brain injury.
-Some of the most common causes of TBI include:
+A number of external factors can result in TBI.
+Some of the most common causes include: